-• Student: I, \\\\\, have read, understand and agree to follow the stipulations of this contract.
-I understand that my failure to honor this contract may result in corrective actions for me to develop personal responsibility.
+have read, understand and agree to follow the stipulations of this contract.
+I under this contract may result in corrective actions for me to develop personal responsibility. stanc Student Signature Date honor this contract may result in corrective actions for him/her to develop personal responsibility.
+Parent Signature Date

-Student Signature

-Date

-Parent/Guardian: I, \\\\\\, have read and understand the stipulations of this contract.
-I further understand that my child's failure to honor this contract may result in corrective actions for him/her to develop personal responsibility.
-Parent Signature

-Date

-RIALTO UNIFIED SCHOOL DISTRICT MOBILE COMMUNICATION DEVICE POLICY
+MOBILE COMMUNICATION DEVICE POLICY